Techtonica/curriculum/projects/minimal-api-project.md

 ## Part 0 - Starter Code

-- [ ] Start with [Using SQL and Node.js with Sequelize](https://teamtreehouse.com/library/using-sql-and-nodejs-with-sequelize) on Treehouse (44 minutes of video)
+- [ ] Follow the [Steps and Guidance](https://teamtreehouse.com/community/an-updated-guide-for-the-outdated-using-sql-and-nodejs-with-sequelize-workshop) for [using SQL and Node.js with Sequelize](https://teamtreehouse.com/library/using-sql-and-nodejs-with-sequelize) on Treehouse (44 minutes of video).

-- [ ] Follow the updated [Steps and Guidance](https://teamtreehouse.com/community/an-updated-guide-for-the-outdated-using-sql-and-nodejs-with-sequelize-workshop) for the Treehouse workshop.

 - [ ] Port your code to your computer.
 You may use the last code sample from the above tutorial.